Loading NuWatt Energy...

 | Dover | $2.80-$3.15/W | $23,800 | ~10.1 yr |

 Note: Dover has no property tax exemption (RSA 72:62 not adopted), resulting in the longest payback despite lower per-watt costs.
-Concord benefits from Unitil's higher rate ($0.26/kWh).
+Concord and Portsmouth both benefit from Unitil's higher rate ($0.26/kWh).

 Solar panels in Portsmouth cost $2.95-$3.30 per watt installed in 2026, averaging about $3.13/W. A typical 8 kW system runs $23,600-$26,400 with an average of $25,000.
 The seacoast premium ($200-$600 extra for marine-grade components) explains why Portsmouth costs $800-$1,200 more than inland cities like Manchester.
 There is no federal tax credit (25D expired) and no NH state rebate (SB 303 repealed).